Transiting With Firearms

 - If Dubai International Airport is your only transit point and you wish to continue your travel a few hours later, the firearm will be moved to the next flight directly.

-*NEW* As from 19 May 2014 a new 6 page 'Application Consent For Weapons And Ammunition' form must be submitted in advance to transit with firearms through the Netherlands.
-The single page form is no longer accepted.
+An 'Application: Consent For Weapons And Ammunition' form must be submitted in advance of travel to transit with firearms through the Netherlands.

 - A separate consent document must be completed for each transit with firearms through Amsterdam Airport - one for outbound and one for inbound flights, if you are returning through Amsterdam.
 It is very important you don't forget to apply for your return journey - if you don't have it, the firearms can't travel and you may wait many months before they are returned to you.